What is website hosting?

 Choose a web host

-Next, you select a web host and hosting plan.
+Next, select a web host and hosting plan.
 This is the service that provides the physical space on a server to store all of your website's files.

 Upload your website files